Hamilton–Mohun duel: Aftermath

 Queen Anne was critical of the practice of duelling in the aftermath of the Hyde Park fight.

-The two seconds, Macartney and Colonel Hamilton were both charged as accessories to murder.
+The two seconds, Macartney and Colonel Hamilton, were both charged as accessories to murder.
 While Hamilton gave himself up, Macartney fled into exile in Hanover.
 He only returned to Britain once George I came to the throne.
 Based on Hamilton's testimony, Tories in Parliament portrayed the whole affair as a Whig plot designed to derail the prospective peace agreement with France.

 After being put on trial in December 1712, Colonel Hamilton was found guilty of manslaughter.
 He received a much lesser punishment than he might potentially have been given because the jury accepted his claim that he had not known a duel was to take place when he arrived at the park.

 The apparent savagery of the duel led to a public outcry.
-This reinvigorated the campaign to clamp down on dueling, and, in April 1713, Queen Anne spoke out against the practice.
-While dueling continued to be a popular way of settling disputes during the eighteenth century, fresh conventions developed such as the use of pistols rather than swords.
+This reinvigorated the campaign to clamp down on duelling, and, in April 1713, Queen Anne spoke out against the practice.
+While duelling continued to be a popular way of settling disputes during the eighteenth century, fresh conventions developed such as the use of pistols rather than swords.
 The traditional involvement of seconds in the actual fighting rapidly declined.

 In popular culture

 The duel forms the basis for a scene in William Makepeace Thackeray's 1852 novel The History of Henry Esmond.
-In Virginia Woolf’s 1928 novel Orlando: A Biography, Orlando recalls witnessing the duel when she walks into Hyde Park.
+In Virginia Woolf's 1928 novel Orlando: A Biography, Orlando recalls witnessing the duel when she walks into Hyde Park.